-One original carryover application should be mailed to the CDA and uploaded to the Box.com account with the following submittals.
+A carryover application can be uploaded to the Box.com account with the following submittals.
 The carryover application must be completed as applicable, based upon the specific housing proposal, and submitted in this order to the CDA to process the Carryover application:

-1. MHFA Multifamily Workbook Form (MHFA Workbook/HTC 1).
+MHFA Multifamily Workbook Form (MHFA Workbook/HTC 1).
 As part of your Carryover application, an updated Multifamily Workbook must be submitted.
 An electronic (Excel version) and a printed and fully executed version of the Multifamily Workbook, with all changes from the initial application Workbook must be highlighted and initialed.
 The updated application form must be signed by at least one general partner involved in the project.
 For material changes, refer to Manual Section IV.G.3.